blbadger/blbadger.github.io/smaller-lms-2.md

 We have seen that masked mixers are far more efficient learners than transformers for tasks requiring approximately bijective functions, whereas these models are somehwat less efficient for learning tasks requiring injective functions.
 In [Part I](https://blbadger.github.io/smaller-lms.html) it was observed that summary-story retrieval on TinyStories, a task requiring an approximately bijective mapping, is much easier for a masked mixer to learn than a transformer.
 Furthermore, embeddings from masked mixers provide far better trained retrieval model performance than embeddings from transformers, providing evidence for the idea that attention is somewhat unsuitable to the task of language retrieval.

-So far we have observed that the findings on that dataset have translated very closely to the much larger and more difficult FineWeb.
+So far we have observed that the findings on that dataset have translated very closely to the much larger and more difficult Fineweb.
 What about retrieval?
 Before guessing how mixers and transformers will fare on this task, we should examine how the process of retrieval differs for the fineweb versus tinystories.

 In many respects, it can be claimed that TinyStories retrieval is a quite difficult task for language models.
 This is mostly because many stories tend to have very similar structures, characters, and partly because the training task is very limited for the generative model (write small stories only).
 To illustrate the former point, taking a random sample of a 16 stories we find that the same characters tend to appear very frequently: 'Ben' and 'Lily' appear in six stories each, and 'Anna' appears in four.

-This means that a retrieval model must
+Thus we can expect retrieval model training to be 'easier' for summaries of Fineweb entries versus TinyStories.
+Additionally, there is much greater variety of content in the fineweb such that a given summary may be uniquely identified to its matching entry among a batch via only one or two keywords, such that one would expect for transformer embeddings to perhaps fare better than they did for TinyStories retrieval.

+What we find when we observe performance of retrieval models on Fineweb summary and passage embeddings is that these guesses are more or less accurate: focusing on embeddings from $d_m=512$ CLM models with retrieval models trained on 200k of these samples, embeddings from masked mixers resulted in lower evaluation loss and faster optimization compared to

+It is interesting to consider what happens when we try a llama model with many more attention heads.
+The hypothesis is that these models would be better at retrieval, and we tested this with models trained using $n_h=4$ attention heads (at the time of this testing we did not have any trained llama models with a larger number of heads).
+We find that this is indeed the case, and see substantial improvements in low-context (ie small sample) retrieval for $n_h=32$ versus $n_h=4$, but this benefit disappears as the context size increases.

 ### Linear Mixers